Affiliation and designations

 This level of registration is also used if an applicant has more years of experience, but it is still uncertain which of the other levels are applicable to the applicant.
 Once the application for this level has been submitted, the ACRP staff or intermediaries (agents) will evaluate the information on the application form and advise which other level of designation may be relevant.

 Detailed information on the requirements for registration on this level is provided in the Rules of Affiliation document.
-To apply for this level, the applicant must complete the General ACRP (CGMP or CMTP) Application Form as well as the Basic RPL Application form.
+To apply for this level, the applicant must complete the General ACRP (CGMP or CMTP) Application Form.
 Read more about RPL (Recognition of Prior Learning for access to a professional designation).

 Level 2 – Advanced Religious practitioner